-120 Amendment and revocation of community based order
+120 Amendment and revocation of community based order other than graffiti removal order

-- (1) The court that made a community based order may, on application under this division, amend or revoke the order if the court is satisfied- - (a) that the offender is not able to comply with the order because the offender's circumstances have materially altered since the order was made; or - (b) that the circumstances of the offender were wrongly stated or were not accurately presented to the court; or - (c) that the offender is no longer willing to comply with the order. - (2) If a court other than the court that imposed the community based order amends or revokes the order, the first court must notify the original court of the amendment or revocation.
+- (1) The court that made a community based order other than a graffiti removal order may, on application under this division, amend or revoke the order if the court is satisfied- - (a) that the offender is not able to comply with the order because the offender's circumstances have materially altered since the order was made; or - (b) that the circumstances of the offender were wrongly stated or were not accurately presented to the court; or - (c) that the offender is no longer willing to comply with the order. - (2) If a court other than the court that imposed the community based order amends or revokes the order, the first court must notify the original court of the amendment or revocation.